-So, Below you will found some most important terms used in wastewater treatment
+So, Below you will find some most important terms used in wastewater treatment

-When the pH of the raw wastewater is 8.0, it means that the waste water is alkaline.
+When the pH of the raw wastewater is 8.0, it means that this is alkaline.

-So, if waste water has a pH value of 6.5, it means that it is acidic.
+So, if it has a pH value of 6.5, it means that it is acidic.

 The Solids which cannot be removed by filtering are known as dissolved solids.